-More than 600,000 former state and federal prisoners reenter communities each year.
-Individuals with criminal records often have trouble finding employment and since they may be “starting over,” their resources are extremely limited.
+More than 610,000 people formerly incarcerated at state and federal prisons reenter communities each year.
+People with criminal records often have trouble finding jobs, and since they may be “starting over,” their resources are very limited.
 The jobs they find tend to be low-wage or temporary, making it difficult to achieve financial stability.
-The EITC and the CTC can provide additional support for eligible former prisoners; improving their ability to secure long-term employment and reducing the risk of recidivism.
-Income from jobs worked in prison does not count for the tax credits.

-In addition, nearly three million children have a parent who is in a U.S. prison or jail.
+Additionally, approximately 2.7 have a parent who is in a U.S. prison or jail.
 Tens of thousands of children stay with a relative or enter foster care when a parent is incarcerated.
-The EITC and CTC can provide these caregivers a much-needed financial boost.
+The EITC, CTC, and Recovery Rebate Credit can provide these caregivers a much-needed financial boost.

 - Legal aid offices

-- Organizations that serve relatives of people who are incarcerate
+- Organizations that serve relatives of people who are incarcerated

 1. Reach out to reentry-focused organizations.

-Enlist state and local prisoner reentry programs, including rehabilitative programs and post-release transitional programs.
-These programs often provide job training and job placement assistance for former prisoners to secure employment upon their return to the community.
-Outreach campaigns can train staff working with prisoner reentry programs about the tax credits so that they can incorporate information into their services.
+Enlist state and local reentry programs, including rehabilitative programs and post-release transitional programs.
+These programs often provide job training and job placement help for formerly incarcerated people to secure employment upon their return to the community.
+Outreach campaigns can train staff working with reentry programs about the tax credits so that they can incorporate this information into their services.

 Encourage reentry advocacy groups and faith-based organizations to display tax credit posters in highly visible areas, such as laundry mats, gas stations and convenience stores.
-Groups can also host an event to highlight the support systems needed for former prisoners reentering society.
+Groups can also host an event to highlight the support systems needed for people reentering society.

 2. Partner with parole agencies and corrections officials.